-Tallurutiup Imanga (formerly known as Lancaster Sound), at the eastern entrance of the Northwest Passage, is home to Inuit communities with a long history of living in harmony with their environment.
-An area of stunning coastal beauty, it is surrounded by steep ice-covered mountains, river valleys, fjords, tidewater glaciers, barrier islands, lagoons, dramatic cliffs, and vegetation-covered plains.
-It is also one of the Arctic’s most biologically productive marine areas.
+Tallurutiup Imanga (Lancaster Sound), at the eastern entrance of the Northwest Passage, is home to Inuit communities with an ancient history of living in harmony with their environment.
+It is an area of stunning coastal beauty—surrounded by ice-covered mountains, river valleys, fjords, tidewater glaciers, barrier islands, lagoons, and vegetation-covered plains—and is one of the Arctic’s most biologically productive marine ecosystems.

 These waters are also essential to the survival of several million seabirds that occur in concentrations not found anywhere else in the Arctic.
-Northern fulmar, dovekie, black-legged kittiwake, thick-billed murre, black guillemot, glaucous, Ross and ivory gulls, phalarope, brant, and snow geese thrive here.
+Among them are Northern fulmar; dovekie; black-legged kittiwake; thick-billed murre; black guillemot; glaucous, Ross’, and ivory gulls; phalarope; brant; and snow geese.

 Tallurutiup Imanga pond